amykesara/amykesara/README.md

 Cellist and HCI Researcher

-Master of Music and Computer Science ♡
+Masters in Music and Computer Science ♡